 Dr Robin Shail

-Geology of SW England, Cornwall and the Isles of Scilly
+Geology and resources of SW England, Cornwall and the Isles of Scilly

-- 2012-14 NERC/TSB Knowledge Transfer Partnership (No. 8750) with Imerys Minerals Ltd, to characterise the occurrence of critical metals (Nb/Ta/REE/W) + Sn within china clay operations and evaluate processing strategies and the viability of extraction as a by-product (PI).
+- 2012-14 NERC/TSB Knowledge Transfer Partnership (No. 8750) with Imerys Minerals Ltd - Characterisation of the occurrence of critical metals (Nb/Ta/REE/W) + Sn within china clay operations and evaluation of processing strategies and the viability of extraction as a by-product (PI).

 - 2010-12 EU FP7-ENV-2009-1 (Led by Geonardo Ltd., Hungary) - Impact Monitoring of Mineral Resources Exploitation (Co-I).